Ruby (programming language): Ruby 1.8 and 1.9

 Ruby 1.8 was initially released August 2003, was stable for a long time, and was retired June 2013.
 Although deprecated, there is still code based on it.
 Ruby 1.8 is only partially compatible with Ruby 1.9.

 Ruby 1.8 has been the subject of several industry standards.
 The language specifications for Ruby were developed by the Open Standards Promotion Center of the Information-Technology Promotion Agency (a Japanese government agency) for submission to the Japanese Industrial Standards Committee (JISC) and then to the International Organization for Standardization (ISO).
 It was accepted as a Japanese Industrial Standard (JIS X 3017) in 2011 and an international standard (ISO/IEC 30170) in 2012.

 Around 2005, interest in the Ruby language surged in tandem with Ruby on Rails, a web framework written in Ruby.
 Rails is frequently credited with increasing awareness of Ruby.

-Effective with Ruby 1.9.3, released October 31, 2011, Ruby switched from being dual-licensed under the Ruby License and the GPL to being dual-licensed under the Ruby License and the two-clause BSD license.
+Effective with Ruby 1.9.3, released 31 October 2011, Ruby switched from being dual-licensed under the Ruby License and the GPL to being dual-licensed under the Ruby License and the two-clause BSD license.
 Adoption of 1.9 was slowed by changes from 1.8 that required many popular third party gems to be rewritten.
-Ruby 1.9 introduces many significant changes over the 1.8 series.
-Examples include: